PabloSzx/crypto-use/README.md

 Right now there are four features working:

 - Encrypt Data using Ciphers
-- Dencrypt Data using Ciphers
+- Decrypt Data using Ciphers
 - Search for a key to a specified **MongoDB** database and collection
 - Save a key to a specified **MongoDB** database and collection